adasgupt-86/Jenkins-Hands-on/README.md

 This project demonstrates a **production-style CI/CD pipeline using Jenkins (Scripted Pipeline)** integrated with **GitHub Webhooks, SonarQube, Docker, and Email Notifications**.

-The pipeline automates the complete workflow from **code commit → quality analysis → approval → container build → deployment artifact push**.
+The pipeline automates the complete workflow from **code commit → auto trigger--->quality analysis → approval → container-image build → deployment artifact push**.

 ---